Commentary on the New Testament

 11 and every tongue acknowledge that Jesus Christ is Lord, to the glory of GOD the Father.

-The two crucial words in these verses are "therefore" (Old Greek: dio) and "exalted" (Old Greek: huperupsoō).
-They prove that the exaltation of the Messiah above all measure and name has nothing to do with his alleged divinity, but is the reward for voluntary self-abasement up to the death on the cross.
+The two crucial words in these verses are therefore (Old Greek: dio) and exalted (Old Greek: huperupsoō).
+They prove that the exaltation of the Messiah above all measure and name has nothing to do with his alleged divinity, but is the reward for voluntary self-abasement up to death on the cross.
 For his absolute obedience, which sets him apart from all other people, Jesus was given the highest honor: the place at the right hand of GOD.
 If Jesus had already had this position before, one could not speak of an exaltation.
 The formulation on GOD's right hand would also be misleading, since GOD is not enthroned at GOD'S side.
 It is clear from these and other scriptures that it was GOD the Father who exalted Jesus; not himself.

 In this case, the name that Jesus inherited does not refer to a proper or personal name, but rather to his reputation or title as Lord over all men and angels (Acts 2,36).
 At the same time, GOD gave Jesus all power in heaven and on earth (Matthew 28,18).
 This makes Jesus the most powerful and influential person in the universe right after GOD.
 The fact that every knee will bow to Jesus also has nothing to do with Jesus being GOD, but with his position as GOD'S judge.
 Bending the knees is a visible act of respect.
 By bowing their knees to Jesus, people acknowledge His divine authority as judge.
 At the same time, they also show honor and recognition to GOD, the Father, who exalted Jesus and gave him this position.
 What matters is that Jesus' honor comes from GOD.
 Joseph and Daniel were also honored and exalted by GOD in a special way because they remained faithful to His commandments and gave GOD glory before their enemies.
 Even the Babylonian King Nebuchadnezzar - the most powerful ruler of his time - had to bow his knee to Daniel and offered sacrifices to Daniel and his companions (Daniel 2,46 f.).
 With this humble gesture he showed that he recognized GOD as supreme ruler and Daniel as His human representative.
 An analogous translation could be: